Renee is a nurse that defines compassion

 Renee is a nurse that defines compassion.
 She demonstrates this quality in countless ways including listening to others, advocating for her patients, promoting patient and family centered care, and exercising patience.
 Known for her listening skills, she ensures everyone around her is heard and understood.
 Because of this, Renee is able to meet many of the physical, emotional, and spiritual needs of her patients.
 Renee prioritizes these needs and uses therapeutic communication to help her patients through moments of fear, grief, anger, and frustration.

 One night I was caring for a patient that had stayed on our unit longer than most.
 The patient was discouraged and expressed their frustration with the health setbacks they had encountered.
 The patient shared how much they appreciated the care he/she had received and mentioned how a couple of people stood out among the rest, one was Renee.
 Later that night, the patient called for assistance.
 Renee immediately stepped in when she realized I needed help.
 The minute she walked into the room, the patient’s whole countenance brightened.
-Renee and him/her began chatting like old friends as Renee asked him about his/her family and favorite dog.
+Renee and him/her began chatting like old friends as Renee asked them about his/her family and favorite dog.
 We repositioned the patient in bed, and I left the room to assist one of my other patients.
 Twenty minutes later, I walked by the room and smiled when I saw Renee had pulled up a chair next to the patient’s bed.
 I smiled even more when I heard her empathizing with the patient because he/she felt frustrated and discouraged.

 Renee also demonstrates compassion in the way she advocates for her patients.
 She is calm and collected in high pressure situations, possesses excellent critical thinking skills and recognizes urgent situations quickly.
 Once, when one of her patients was having trouble catching their breath, I witnessed Renee kneeling down to the patient’s level and holding their hand.
 Renee instructed the patient to take slow deep breaths in and out, using a soothing voice to help them calm down.
 She calmly explained the oxygen mask and slow breaths would help them breathe better.
 Through Renee’s coaxing, the patient began to breathe better, visibly relaxed and stopped threatening to take the oxygen mask off.